Vshnv2001/eff-bi/effbi-docs/docs/user/1-getting-started/table-permissions.md

 ---
 title: Table Permissions
 description: Table Permissions
-sidebar_position: 2
+sidebar_position: 3
 ---

-The Permissions page offers a detailed view of your current access rights.
-As an administrator of a table, you have the authority to modify access levels, allowing you to manage who can view the table.
+The Permissions page gives you a comprehensive look at who currently has access to your tables.
+As a table administrator, you have full control over access levels, allowing you to decide who can view or interact with specific data.

 ## Managing Permissions

-As a table administrator, you have the authority to adjust user access.
-You can revoke existing permissions with the 'Remove' button or extend access by selecting 'Add Users' and entering your colleagues' email with the respective permission type.

-If you only have 'view' permissions for that table, you will not be able to give or revoke the permission of others.
+As an administrator, you can easily manage user access:

+1. <strong>To add new users</strong>: Click <strong>Add Users</strong>, enter their email, and select the permission type they need.
+Eff BI makes it simple to bring collaborators onboard with the right level of access.

+2. <strong>To remove access</strong>: Just click the <strong>Remove</strong> button next to any user you wish to revoke access for, giving you full control over data visibility.

+If you have <strong>view-only permissions</strong>, you’ll still be able to see access rights but won’t be able to modify them.